RadiantBlockchain/radiant-node/doc/getblocktemplatelight.md

 (1) Since the value of this field must be 1, its size is effectively fixed at 1 byte.

 (2) The coinbase field has an enforced minimum size of 100 bytes.
-    Also, block construction in the software reserves a maximum of 1000 bytes for the coinbase by default - this should be taken into account when a larger coinbase needs to be included.
+    Also, block construction typically reserves some space for the coinbase.
+    For example, in the Bitcoin Cash Node software a maximum of 1000 bytes are reserved for the coinbase by default - this should be taken into account when a larger coinbase needs to be included.